aantron/dream/example/z-systemd/README.md

 won't need an OCaml/Reason build system.

 To complete the setup, we [add a CD script](#automation) at the end.
-It deploys the example to [systemd.dream.as](http://systemd.dream.as) each time the code is pushed!
+It deploys the example each time the code is pushed!

 <br>